CoinifySoftware/coinify-psp-lib/README.md

 Installation
 -----------

+By NPM;

+npm i coinify-psp-lib --save

+Or as script tag;

 Insert the following script into your project a common place is to insert it into the head of your index file.

 ```